thisislawatts/example-jobs/Marketing Ops Manager - PLG focus.md

 </ul>
 <p><br><strong>Interested?</strong></p>
 <p><span style="font-weight: 400;">Please apply below!
 We care deeply about the warm, inclusive environment we’ve created and we value diversity - we welcome applications from those typically underrepresented in tech.
 If you like the sound of this role, but are not totally sure whether you’re the right person, do apply anyway :)</span></p>
-<p><strong>About Snyk</strong></p>
-<p>Snyk’s mission is to help developers use open source code and stay secure.&nbsp;</p>
-<p>The use of open source is booming, but security is a key concern (<a href="https://snyk.io/stateofossecurity/">https://snyk.io/stateofossecurity/</a>).
-Snyk’s unique product enables developers and enterprise security teams to continuously find &amp; fix vulnerable dependencies without slowing down, offering seamless integration into Dev, DevOps and DevSecOps workflows.&nbsp;We care deeply about the quality and usefulness of the tools we develop, always focusing on our customers and users.&nbsp;</p>
-<p>We are experiencing rapid growth - and we want you to join us!
-By the end of Q3 2019 alone, Snyk was already adopted by over 450,000 developers, and including multiple enterprise customers (such as Google, New Relic, ASOS and others).&nbsp;We also raised an additional $200 Million,&nbsp;<a href="https://snyk.io/blog/snyk-closes-200m-to-modernize-security-industry/" target="_blank">announced on September 9, 2020</a>, from investors such as Stripes and Salesforce Ventures, demonstrating that they are as excited as we are by Snyk’s progress and potential.</p>
+<p class="p1"><span class="s1"><strong>About Snyk</strong></span></p>
+<p><span style="font-weight: 400;">We’re on a mission to make the world a safer place with more secure software.</span></p>
+<p><span style="font-weight: 400;">We’re living in a world of digital transformation that is turning ever more industries into a software-development industry.&nbsp; Cyber security is taking centre stage for many companies, and demand for Snyk’s product is sky-rocketing!&nbsp;&nbsp;</span></p>
+<p><span style="font-weight: 400;">Snyk has already been adopted by over 2.2M developers, including multiple leading enterprise customers such as Google, Salesforce and Intuit, who are using Snyk to find and fix vulnerabilities in their open source libraries and container images, empowering them to develop secure software, faster.</span></p>
+<p><span style="font-weight: 400;">In March of 2021, we <a href="https://snyk.io/news/snyk-advances-developer-first-security-with-series-e-investment/" target="_blank">raised $300M</a> in Series E funding at a $4.7 billion company valuation, just after securing an additional $200M in Series D funding in September 2020, and successfully closing two strategic acquisitions.
+On top of that, we doubled the size of our global team, and we’re not stopping there!&nbsp;&nbsp;</span></p>
-<p>We believe open source software is a force for good, and we’re building Snyk to make it easier for developers who aren’t security experts to stay&nbsp;secure.</p>
+<p><span style="font-weight: 400;">We believe open source software is a force for good, and we’re building Snyk to make it easier for developers who aren’t security experts to stay secure.&nbsp; Join us!</span></p>
 <p>#LI-ES1</p>

 Interested?